PizzaLovers007/play-scheduled-test/README.md

-# Play Scheduled Test
+# Scheduled Metronome Demo

-Godot project for testing the `play_scheduled` implementation PR.
+Godot project for showcasing `play_scheduled`, implemented in godotengine/godot#105510.
 Plays a song on loop with a metronome.

 Test Features:

-* Swap between `play` and `play_scheduled` for the metronome ticks.
+- Swap between `play` and `play_scheduled` for the metronome ticks.
-* Adjust max FPS to showcase effect on the metronome.
+- Adjust max FPS to showcase effect on the metronome.